 - (a) There are no advancing qualifications for this degree. - (b) A student for the degree who has satisfied all requirements for the Postgraduate Diploma in Business or the Postgraduate Certificate in Business may apply to withdraw from the degree and be awarded the alternate qualification.

-Schedule to the Regulations for the Degree of Master of Professional Accounting
+Schedule C: Compulsory Courses for the Degree of Master of Professional Accounting